-At different age levels, students have different needs for safety, support, and learning.
+At different age levels, students have different needs for safety, support and learning.
 As students progress through our public schools, it is reasonable to assume that an increase in age and maturity carries with it a greater responsibility for their actions.
 Differences in age and maturity are recognized in determining the type of disciplinary action to be taken and the appropriate supports and interventions.
-However, the procedures outlined in the Guidelines apply to all students in Grades K through 12.
+However, the procedures outlined in the Guidelines for Student Rights and Responsibilities apply to all students in Grades K through 12.

 Disciplinary consequences must be non-discriminatory, fair, age-appropriate, and correspond to the severity of the student's misbehavior.
 When considering responses to violations, the District strives to keep students in the classroom whenever practicable.
-For all but the most severe offenses (Levels 4 and 5 in the "Action Levels" section of this document below), exclusionary consequences ("any disciplinary consequence that removes a student from classroom instruction, including, but not limited to, in-school and out-of-school suspension, placement in an alternative setting or program, and expulsion.") must be limited to instances in which (a) the violation is a level 3, (b) student misbehavior is ongoing or escalating, and (c) only after the District has first implemented and documented that non-exclusionary interventions have been attempted.
-If exclusionary consequences are imposed, students will have fair due process that includes an opportunity to appeal (see Policy JK and accompanying regulations).
+For all but the most severe offenses (Levels 4 and 5 in the "Action Levels" section of this document), exclusionary consequences such as long-term suspension or expulsions must be limited to instances in which student misbehavior is ongoing or escalating, and only after the District has first implemented and documented that non-exclusionary interventions have been attempted.
+If exclusionary discipline is imposed, students will have fair due process that includes an opportunity to appeal.
 For all offenses, disciplinary consequences must be paired with meaningful instruction and supportive guidance (e.g. constructive feedback and re-teaching) so students are offered an opportunity to learn from their behavior and, where practicable, offered an opportunity to continue to participate in the school community.

-While prioritizing student, staff, and public safety, the District shall not use exclusionary consequences for low-level conduct (Action Levels 1-2 below), shall only involve School Safety and/or Law Enforcement in high-level student discipline (Action Levels 4-5 below), such as when a student is a danger to self or others (to the extent permitted by law), and shall keep students in the classroom setting whenever practicable as members of the school community.
-"Involvement" of School Safety means that School Safety personnel will not participate in the discipline decision(s) that occur after an incident.
-This in no way prohibits School Safety involvement during or immediately after an incident to protect student, staff, or visitor safety.
+While prioritizing student, staff, and public safety, the District shall not use serious sanctions for lowlevel conduct (Action Levels 1-3), shall only involve School Safety and/or Law Enforcement in highlevel student discipline (Action Levels 4-5), such as when a student is a danger to self or others (to the extent permitted by law), and shall keep students in the classroom setting whenever practicable as members of the school community.

 All district personnel administering discipline to students should be informed if a student is protected as a student with a disability under either Section 504 or IDEA or if the student is suspected of having a disability and is being considered for an evaluation for a disability.
-There are specific discipline procedures that must be followed for students who are considered disabled under these federal laws, including determining whether the misbehavior is a manifestation of the student's disability.
+There are specific discipline procedures that must be followed for students who are considered disabled under these federal laws, including determining whether or not the behavior is a manifestation of the student's disability.

-2. WHEN DO THESE GUIDELINES APPLY?

-During regular school hours

-- While being transported on the school bus or other school district-sanctioned transportation

-- At times and places where the principal or other school official or employee has jurisdiction over students
+2. .....WHEN DO THESE GUIDELINES APPLY? school hours • .....While being transported on the school bus or other school district-sanctioned transportation •.....At times and places where the principal or other school official or employee has jurisdiction over students • .....During school-sponsored events • .....During field trips • .....During athletic functions • ......When students are going to and from school ("portal to portal") • .....During other activities associated with the school in any way

-- During school-sponsored events

-- During field trips

-- During athletic functions

-- When students are going to and from school ("portal to portal")

-- During other school-related activities